Pragati1419/Pragati1419/README.md

 - 👯 I’m looking to collaborate on **real life frontend projects.**

+- 🤝 I’m eager to know about **opportunities which will help me in expanding my potential.**

-- 💬 Ask me about **HTML5,CSS,Javascript or any Tech related stuffs.**
+- 💬 Ask me about **anything and everything!
+If I don't know maybe I will learn something new!**

 - 📫 How to reach me **pragatikri31@gmail.com**